-G. The Board may grant a sabbatical leave of one (1) year, upon application, in accordance with Section 340.572 of the General School Laws of 1955.
+F. The Board may grant a sabbatical leave of one (1) year, upon application, in accordance with Section 1235 of the Revised School Code.
 If a sabbatical leave is granted, the Board will provide 1/2 of the current annual salary for one (1) teacher, provided said teacher returns to the Laingsburg Community Schools for a period of not less than one full year after completing the sabbatical leave.
 The one-half of the salary earned during the sabbatical leave shall be added to the teacher's regular salary and prorated over the regular pay period of the following year, either 21 or 26 payments.
 The teacher shall continue to receive fringe benefits as provided by the Board while on sabbatical leave.
 The application shall state the reasons for requesting, and the use that is to be made of, a sabbatical leave and shall be presented to the Board by March 1st of the year before which the leave is requested.

-H. FAMILY AND MEDICAL LEAVE
+G. FAMILY AND MEDICAL LEAVE